dfsmania/LaradminLTE/docs/sections/config/menu.md

 ## Changing the Menu Programmatically

-In some cases, the static configuration provided by the `ladmin_menu.php` file may not offer enough flexibility for your application's needs.
+In some cases, the static configuration provided by the `config/ladmin/menu.php` file may not offer enough flexibility for your application's needs.
 To address this, *LaradminLte* fires a `BuildingMenu` event just before the menu is being processed.
 By listening to this event with a [Laravel Listener](https://laravel.com/docs/events#defining-listeners), you can modify the menu at runtime by adding, removing, or updating items as needed, or even generate the entire menu dynamically, completely bypassing the static configuration file.

 ### Creating a Laravel Listener